About Hudson

 Hudson sits at the intersection of both buyer pools.
 Twin Cities buyers often find more home and more lifestyle for their money here.
 Wisconsin buyers often see Hudson as a more polished, metro-adjacent market with strong long-term appeal.
 I work both sides of that equation regularly.

-That gap between what you think you know and what you actually need to know is where people get tripped up.
+That gap between what you think you know and what you need to know is where people get tripped up.
+That's the part I'm most useful for — not just finding the house, but helping you know what you don't know before you sign anything.

 Why it matters